Robert Taylor Nesbitt

-Robert Taylor Nesbitt (1843 – February 13, 1913) served as a Georgia State Senator from Cobb County as well as Georgia Commissioner of Agriculture from 1890–1900.
+Robert Taylor Nesbitt (1843 – February 13, 1913) served as a Georgia State Senator from Cobb County as well as the first elected Georgia Commissioner of Agriculture from 1890–1898.

 Biography

 Nesbitt was born in Savannah, Georgia, in 1843 to Martha Deloney Berrien Nesbitt Duncan (1820–1896) and Hugh O'Keefe Nesbitt, who were married in 1839.
 The wedding took place in the Athens, Georgia, home of Martha's Berrian's stepfather, Robert Taylor Grady, a Greek Revival mansion known as the Taylor-Grady Home and now designated as a National Historic Landmark.

 In 1865, after four years of service in the Confederate Army, Colonel Nesbitt married Rebecca Lanier Saffold (1845–1937), daughter of Colonel W.O.
 Saffold, in Madison, Georgia.
 The Nesbitts eventually settled near Marietta, Georgia, at an estate called Farm Hill, where Robert Nesbitt continued to manage his landholdings in southern Georgia.

 Robert Nesbitt wrote a newspaper column, "Mr. Nesbitt's Monthly Talk," for the Marietta Journal, focused on agricultural issues.